vahrervert/AntiCheatReloaded/README.md

 AntiCheatReloaded
 =============
 AntiCheatReloaded is a fork of the old 'AntiCheat' project.
 AntiCheat helps server admins easily identify and block malicious users by monitoring and analyzing the behaviour of their players.

+###Want to help me out?
+First of all, i've put a lot of time and work in this project, so donations (especially in (m)BTC) are appreciated!
+My BTC address is 1JfyX6hvGUazHTtKVLaNcYaUxnyjR5HtMY

 ###Hacks blocked
 -------